Here is a

 kills the

-terrorist he had created readers would be impressed --the bigger the villain, the bigger the hero,
+terrorist readers would be impressed --the bigger the villain, the bigger the hero,

 right?
 So I would advise a person not to read Garrett’s book or even